aospapp/aosp/external/python/cpython3/Doc/library/sys.rst

    .. index:: single: auditing

-   Raise an auditing event with any active hooks.
-The event name is a string identifying the event and its associated schema, which is the number and types of arguments.
-The schema for a given event is considered public and stable API and should not be modified between releases.
+   Raise an auditing event and trigger any active auditing hooks.
+   *event* is a string identifying the event, and *args* may contain optional arguments with more information about the event.
+The number and types of arguments for a given event are considered a public and stable API and should not be modified between releases.

+   For example, one auditing event is named ``os.chdir``.
+This event has one argument called *path* that will contain the requested new working directory.

-   This function will raise the first exception raised by any hook.
-In general, these errors should not be handled and should terminate the process as quickly as possible.
+   :func:`sys.audit` will call the existing auditing hooks, passing the event name and arguments, and will re-raise the first exception from any hook.
+In general, if an exception is raised, it should not be handled and the process should be terminated as quickly as possible.
+This allows hook implementations to decide how to respond to particular events: they can merely log the event or abort the operation by raising an exception.

    Hooks are added using the :func:`sys.addaudithook` or :c:func:`PySys_AddAuditHook` functions.